From whistleblower laws to unions: How Google’s AI ethics meltdown could shape policy

 Require AI researchers to disclose financial ties

-J. Khadijah Abdurahman suggests that disclosure of financial ties become standard for AI researchers.
+Abdurahman suggests that disclosure of financial ties become standard for AI researchers.
 “In any other field, like in pharmaceuticals, you would have to disclose that your research is being funded by those companies because that obviously affects what you’re willing to say and what you can say and what kind of information is available to you,” she said.

 For the first time, this year organizers of the NeurIPS AI research conference required authors to state potential conflicts of interest and their work’s impact on society.